What is Gift Aid for College? How Does it Differ From Self-Help Aid For College?

 Another type of self-help aid is work-study, where students work part-time to pay for their education.
 Schools and colleges commonly present these projects and depend on financial need.
 There are jobs for students on and off campus frequently associated with their field of study.

-The pay procured through work-concentrate on programs is expected to help with instructive expenses, like educational costs, course readings, and everyday costs.
+The pay procured through work-concentrate programs is expected to help with instructive expenses, like educational costs, course readings, and everyday costs.

 How does Gift Aid for College differ from Self-Help Aid for College?